Research

 IMG_2972.jpg

-Revisiting the fidelity of sedimentary archives
+Revisiting the fidelity and global nature of sedimentary archives

 Underlying many works archiving the evolution of our planet is that sedimentary archives are faithful recorders of marine chemistry.
 Recent work primarily utilizing Ca isotopes are raising serious concerns about this assumption which is beginning to change the questions which should be asked from sedimentary archives.
+Moreover, which sedimentary rocks should even be included in global seawater compilations in the first place?
+We are currently exploring and developing tools to aid in deciphering local versus global signatures in the sedimentary record.